tediousjs/node-mssql/README.md

 <a name="cfg-msnodesql" />
 ### Microsoft Driver for Node.js for SQL Server

-**Requires Node.js 0.6.x/0.8.x/0.10.x.** This driver is not part of the default package and must be installed separately by `npm install msnodesql`.
+**Requires Node.js 0.6.x/0.8.x/0.10.x.
+Windows only.** This driver is not part of the default package and must be installed separately by `npm install msnodesql`.
 If you are looking for compiled binaries, see [node-sqlserver-binary](https://github.com/jorgeazevedo/node-sqlserver-binary).

-Extra options:
+**Extra options:**

 - **connectionString** - Connection string (default: see below).
 - **options.instanceName** - The instance name to connect to.
 The SQL Server Browser service must be running on the database server, and UDP port 1444 on the database server must be reachable.